Little Squalicum Estuary

 The estuary provides juvenile rearing, refuge, foraging, and osmoregulatory habitats for multiple salmonid species including our target species: ESA-listed Puget Sound Chinook.
 Other priority species supported by this project include steelhead, coho, and southern resident killer whales.

 The Little Squalicum Estuary project was prioritized by the community during the Little Squalicum Park Master Planning process facilitated by Bellingham Parks in 2009 and 2010.
 The planning process involved substantial community input including guidance from a Stakeholder Advisory Team comprised of various private and public stakeholders and related subject area experts.
-Construction of the project began in 2022 and wrapped up at the end of 2023.
+Construction of the project began in 2022 and was completed in spring 2024.
 To find out more about construction, visit the Little Squalicum Estuary capital project page.

 • City of Bellingham